Why God’s People Should Refrain from Going to Restaurants

 Today God’s people would never think of creating a commercial fire for industry or manufacturing on the Sabbath.
 They would rightly understand that this would constitute a clear violation of the fourth commandment.
 However, when it comes to the fire necessary for cooking food at a restaurant, many have somehow made the mistake of thinking such a practice is acceptable.
 But in reality, this is not true.

-The food processing industry is no different than any other commercial enterprise.
+The food services industry is no different than any other commercial enterprise.
 Furthermore, when it comes to preparing meals, God commanded Israel to refrain from cooking their own food on the Sabbath (Ex.
 16:5,23), let alone hiring someone else to do it for them.
 Instead, they were to prepare their meals the day before so that no work was done on God’s day.

 However, God’s instructions regarding the proper observance of His Sabbath went far beyond commanding His people to refrain from labor on this day.
 Because the Sabbath is HOLY, God provided specific examples of how it could be contaminated.
 One such way was to engage in business on this day.
 God said such behavior is wrong and that it profaned His Sabbath.